 Lee was revolutionary in his time with his distinctly gritty, photojournalistic style, later developing into “a romantic soft-focus frenzy” as described by the photographer himself.
-He brought to the field of fashion and advertising photography strong, enchanting stories and narrative and therefore introduced a new form of visual expression, of which he became a pioneer.
-His photography often seems inspired by his own life, his narratives having a strong relationship with its own time, drawing to political events such as the Vietnam War or the Baader Meinhof events.
+He brought to the field of fashion and advertising photography solid, enchanting stories and narratives.
+He helped introduce a new form of visual expression, of which he became a pioneer.
+His work and his life spilled together, his narratives having a potent relationship with its own time, drawing to political events such as the Vietnam War or the Baader Meinhof events.

 Today, Jim Lee is an established art photographer and still collaborates on many advertising and fashion projects, covering fashion shows for celebrity designers Alexander McQueen and Zandra Rhodes.
 Lee’s images place desire in the service of consumption.
 At the same time, the subject’s eyes are turned away from the lens, where a voyeuristic study of human longing is created.
 Jim Lee’s photographs ultimately represent a “constructed” reality, believable for the audience to be a captivating, tongue-in-cheek interaction.

 • National Art Museum of China, Beijing, CN